UT PhD students

 No previous programming knowledge is required.
 However, a basic understanding of (high-school level) mathematical concepts is expected, such as matrix/vector operations, differentiation and integration.

-Note, the first day of the MATLAB course is specifically for students with no prior programming knowledge and can be skipped if you have a good working knowledge of MATLAB.
-However, on the second day we quickly move on to more advanced topics including cell arrays, debugging, object oriented programming.
+Note: the first day of the MATLAB course is specifically for students with no prior programming knowledge and can be skipped if you have a good working knowledge of MATLAB.
 Thus, the first day is not typical of the style and depth of the material that will be taught from day 2.
+On the second day we move on to more advanced topics, including data structures, file I/O, debugging and programming style.